My bite feels off after my new filling/crown?

 *Never ignore if you feel like your bite may be off- this can cause the ligaments around the roots to become inflamed, causing soreness and pain if left too long*

 Ways to tell if your bite may be off:

 - One side of your teeth feels higher than the other

 - You touch down on one tooth before the others

 - It is tender to chew on that tooth/side of the mouth

 - Something just feels different than it did before

 - It mainly bothers you when chewing/eating

 If your new fillings or crowns feel sensitive following completion, this can be normal up to 6+ months.
-Many times, this is just caused from the manipulation of the drill and work done to the tooth.
+Many times, this is just caused by the manipulation of the drill and work done to the tooth.
 Start out trying a sensitivity toothpaste.
-Sensodyne is a well trusted brand that our patients love!
+Sensodyne is a well-trusted brand that our patients love!
 If the sensitivity becomes worse or more frequent after two weeks, you can always give us a call to get it looked at!